Do you know if the ‘dry skin’ in the middle of your face is really just dry skin?

 Seborrheic dermatitis is one of the most common skin problems I find during a skin exam.
 I’ve found many great treatments for seborrheic dermatitis using over the counter products.
-In my next series of blog posts, I’m going to outline my favorite remedies for seborrheic dermatitis and recommend products.
+In my next series of blog posts, I’m going to outline my favorite remedies and tips for seborrheic dermatitis and recommend products.
 This is the information I give my patients in the office.

 If you found this post helpful, you may also want to read: